ºÚÁϳԹÏÍø±¬ÍøÕ¾

 Overview

 The self-study serves two related purposes.
 First, it offers the department/program an opportunity for critical self-reflection and consideration of potential improvements.
 Second, it provides the review committee with the information they need for the review.
 To prepare to write the self-study, a department/program should assess its strengths and weaknesses, place within the broader college community, and vision for the future.
-Furthermore, the self-study document should reflect the department/program’s engagement with the college-wide emphasis on inclusive excellence[1] as it pertains to curriculum, pedagogy, students, faculty, and staff.
 The narrative portion of the self-study typically consists of about 20 pages of text.

 Often, several meetings are needed to prepare the self-study.
 These can begin with a summer working group that considers the current state and future trajectory of the department/program.
 The self-study description below provides an outline for the self-study and suggests the sorts of data and questions the summer working group should consider.
 The goal of this preliminary work is to outline the self-study and to identify key questions for the review committee to consider.
 The working group may distribute tasks for gathering information and writing sections of the self-study among faculty members and set up a timeline for writing, reviewing, and finalizing the self-study.
 The chair should share a final draft of the document with the associate dean for curriculum for feedback no later than six weeks before the review committee’s visit.
 No later than four weeks before the campus visit, the department/program finalizes the self-study to include supporting materials and submits it to the associate dean.
 The Office of the Dean for Academic Affairs then distributes it to the review committee along with general institutional information, a campus map, and access to the ºÚÁϳԹÏÍø±¬ÍøÕ¾ College Catalogue and Academic Handbook.